nstankov-bg/nstankov-bg/README.md

 ## 👋 About Me

 Hi there!
-I'm Nikolay, a Senior DevOps Engineer with a strong background in Serverless(<3 Vercel, make me unemployed quickly!), AWS, and VSphere.
+I'm Nikolay, a Senior DevOps Engineer with a strong background in Serverless(💗Vercel, make me unemployed quickly!), AWS, and VSphere.
 I have a passion for developing efficient and scalable cloud(& hybrid) infrastructures, and I'm always eager to explore and learn new technologies.
 My coding experience spans across multiple languages and frameworks, including PHP, TypeScript, Go, Python.

 In addition to my DevOps expertise, I have a keen interest in AI & ML, particularly in deep learning, LLM, LangChain, and creating custom models for document ingestion.
 As a blockchain enthusiast, I have experience with cryptocurrency and was part of [Alonzo Blue](https://cointelegraph.com/news/cardano-grows-closer-to-launching-smart-contracts-with-new-testnet), the first cohort of Plutus pioneers in the Cardano blockchain.